Unit 1: Foundations of Longevity Coaching¶

 Aging-related changes: Recovery takes longer, priorities shift, function changes.
 Adaptation: reduce intensity, increase recovery time, focus on maintaining function rather than improving performance.

 The key is flexibility within structure.
-Systems are resilient, but they need to bend when life demands it.
-Help clients adjust rather than abandon when circumstances change.
+Systems are resilient, but they also need to bend when life demands it, so help clients adjust rather than abandon when circumstances change.
+If a client feels frustrated by this, that’s normal.
+It doesn’t mean they’re failing; it means they’re human and paying attention.

 Longevity coaching requires monitoring at multiple timeframes:

-Daily tracking keeps clients aware.
-Quarterly reviews ensure you're addressing the whole person.
-Annual assessments provide the bird's-eye view that guides the next year's roadmap.
+Daily tracking keeps clients aware, quarterly reviews make sure you’re addressing the whole person, and annual assessments give you the bird’s-eye view that guides the next year’s roadmap.
+You’re zooming in and out on purpose.

 What NOT to do: